techidaily/site-facebook/source/_posts/avoiding-group-leave-friction-the-facebook-way.md

 ## How to Leave a Facebook Group on Desktop

- First of all, if you’re new to Facebook groups, you may want to read this[intro to Facebook groups](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) , to understand how to use them better.
+ First of all, if you’re new to Facebook groups, you may want to read this [intro to Facebook groups](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) , to understand how to use them better.

  But if you’re already familiar with groups, and just want to leave one, here’s how you do it from your computer.